Home Politics and Current Affairs Tourism turnaround to look back glorious past and peek into adventurous future

 Fresh investments started pouring in, jobs getting generated and new rooms getting added, just to add to the overall economy of the state.

-During the investment Summit – Invest Rajasthan 2022, as many as 379 MoUs of tourism signed promising an investment of Rs 14,679 crore and job opportunities to 60,687 people.
+During the investment Summit – Invest Rajasthan 2022, as many as 379 MoUs of tourism projects signed promising an investment of Rs 14,679 crore and job opportunities to 60,687 people.
 So far, investment of Rs 3,012 has already been fructified offering jobs to around 10,000 people in the state.

 Cannon Protecting Jaisalmer In Rajasthan